 What Is 21 Hats?

-21 Hats is an online community for business owners.
-As the name suggests, we understand that entrepreneurs have to wear a lot of hats to build a business--but some hats fit better than others, right?
-When you’re not sure where to turn, the 21 Hats community is here to help.
+21 Hats is a growing online community for business owners.
+As the name suggests, we understand that entrepreneurs have to wear a lot of hats to build a business—but some hats fit better than others, right?
+When you’re not sure where to turn, 21 Hats is here to help.

-I’m Loren Feldman, founder and editor-in-chief, and let me back up for a moment and tell you why I’m so excited about this site.
+I’m Loren Feldman, founder and editor-in-chief.
 For almost 20 years, I’ve been part of the senior editorial staff covering entrepreneurship at Inc., The New York Times, and Forbes.
-One early lesson has stuck with me.
-It happened when I was conducting a focus group of business owners, and we asked one of them what he hoped to get out of the business magazines he read.
+I learned important lessons at each of those publications, and I’m now bringing them together at 21 Hats.
+One early lesson that has stuck with me occurred when I was conducting a focus group of business owners, and we asked one of them what he hoped to get out of the business publications he read.
 “I’ll tell you what I don’t want,” the owner responded.
 “I don’t want to be told how to run my business by a 23-year-old journalist working for a money-losing publication.”

-Good point.
-And put that way, it suddenly seemed clear to me that the most valuable service we can offer owners are the insights, lessons, and stories that come from the people who live them.
+Point taken!
+Our goal at 21 Hats is to offer owners and entrepreneurs the insights, lessons, and stories that come from the people who live them.
 In other words, at 21 Hats we’re not going to tell you how to run your business.
-But we are going to publish news articles, Q&As, webinars, and podcasts that feature a range of voices speaking frankly about what it takes to build a business—and what to do when success is elusive.
+But we are going to publish news articles, Q&As, webinars, and podcasts that feature business owners speaking frankly about what it takes to build a business—and what to do when success is elusive.
+That means no five-easy-steps-to-better-SEO or 12-businesses-you-can-start-in-your pajamas articles – but lots of engagement among actual owners.

 Throughout my career, I’ve been fortunate to work with some very smart journalists and entrepreneurs.
-At Inc, I edited Norm Brodsky’s column when it was nominated for two National Magazine awards, including one for a remarkably forthright series on his efforts to sell his business.
-I also worked with author Bo Burlingham, editing pieces like his cover story about a business owner, Jay Goltz, who learned the hard way that the hype that often surrounds business growth can be misleading.
-At the Times, where I introduced the You’re the Boss blog, Jay became one of our regular contributors and may have been the first person to write about what a terrible deal Groupon could be for business owners.
-Another contributor, Paul Downs, started blogging when he thought his company was headed for bankruptcy and then took us along for the ride as he turned his business around (and then almost lost it again when he made a big mistake on his pay-per-click advertising campaign).
+At Inc., I edited Norm Brodsky’s column when it was nominated for two National Magazine awards, including one for a remarkably forthright series on his efforts to sell his business.
+I also worked with author Bo Burlingham, editing pieces like his cover story about a business owner, Jay Goltz, who learned the hard way that the hype that surrounds business growth can be misleading.
+At The Times, where I created the You’re the Boss blog, Jay became one of our regular contributors.
+Another contributor, Paul Downs, started blogging when he thought his company was headed for bankruptcy and then took us along for the ride as he turned the business around.
+He kept writing and sharing his experiences even when he made a big mistake on his pay-per-click advertising campaign that again threatened his business’s survival.

 At Forbes, Bo and I created the annual list of Forbes Small Giants, businesses that are more focused on being great than being big.
 The companies we picked had to be closely held, leaders in their industry, leaders in their community, and profitable.
 We also looked for businesses that had blazed a fresh trail.
-For example, we picked Zulu Alpha Kilo, which figured out that it could build a business without playing the typical advertising industry game of giving away its best work trying to win accounts.
-We picked Missouri Star, which was started by a family that went from food stamps to a $40 million-a-year quilting business that also turned a one-stoplight Missouri town into a tourist destination.
-And we picked SRC Holdings, which pioneered open-book management, adopted employee ownership, and eventually managed to turn factory workers into millionaires while topping $600 million in annual revenue.
+For example, we picked Zulu Alpha Kilo, which figured out that it could build a successful advertising business without playing by the industry’s standard rules of giving away its best work trying to win accounts in beauty contests.
+We picked Missouri Star, which was started by a family that went from food stamps to a $40 million-a-year quilting business.
+And we picked SRC Holdings, which pioneered open-book management, adopted employee ownership, and managed to turn factory workers into millionaires while topping $600 million in annual revenue.